 According to sepsis.org, a “healthcare-acquired infection is an infection that is contracted while you are in a healthcare facility, such as an acute care hospital or a skilled nursing care facility.”

 They go on to point out that a person can even acquire an infection at a doctor’s office or clinic.

 Sepsis goes a step further and is a more severe type of infection that is triggered by HAIs.
 People with chronic illnesses or who have compromised immune systems, as well as the very young and elderly, are vulnerable to sepsis.

-At the Weitz Firm, we want to help you recover the compensation you deserve if you have been injured due to an HAI or sepsis.
+At The Weitz Firm, LLC, we want to help you recover the compensation you deserve if you have been injured due to an HAI or sepsis.
 If you need a Philadelphia sepsis or infection attorney, contact us today.